Asda: Asda Supermarket

 In May 2010, Asda announced the purchase of the 193 UK stores of Danish discount retailer Netto in a £778 million deal.
-But the Competition Commission made them sell off 47 of the stores to other retailers.
 The remaining stores continued to trade as Netto stores until early 2011, when Asda integrated the stores into its supermarkets division, designated for shops smaller than 25000 sqft.
 These former Netto stores form the core of the Asda Supermarket format.
-As of 31 January 2021, there are 207 supermarkets.
+As of 31 January 2021, there are 207 Asda Supermarkets.